“How do I know if my child is ready for instrumental study?”

 If your child shows a strong inclination towards an instrument, take them seriously!
 It’s quite likely that this is one case where they know exactly what they want.
-However, during the meeting with the Instrumental Department Head, you will have a chance to observe your child playing the violin, cello, and piano, and discuss which instrument may best suit your child.
+However, during the meeting with the Instrumental Department Head, you will have a chance to observe your child playing the violin, viola, cello, and piano, and discuss which instrument may best suit your child.
 (Students interested exclusively in flute or guitar have a separate meeting with the head of each department.)
 Following the meeting, we will find a time for you and your child to come observe a lesson taught by your child’s potential teacher.

 “I’m not a musician, how can I possibly help my child learn an instrument?”